 Seek medical attention right away if any of these SEVERE side effects occur while taking benzoyl peroxide / clindamycin topical:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody stools; peeling of the skin; severe or persistent diarrhea; stomach cramps or pain.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bloody stools; burning, peeling, or irritation at the application site; severe diarrhea; stomach cramps or pain.

 For Healthcare Professionals